-Smart Grid has the potential to radically improve the efficiency of the generation, management and usage of energy.
+Smart Energy solutions have the potential to radically improve the efficiency of the generation, management and usage of energy.
 From smart meters to intelligent, interconnected domestic devices talking to each other and the grid, the possibilities are endless.
 And the value of this market will be significant - with forecasts reaching as high as $100 billion by 2020.

 The Community's primary focus is to explore the opportunities and challenges of combining communications and energy infrastructure, examining the tools, standards and best practices needed to ensure speed, economy, rapid scalability and interoperability.

-Work Being Done in the Smart Grid Community
+Work Being Done in the Smart Energy Community

 Click here to learn more